EMPOWERING & ELEVATING AANHPI COMMUNITIES IN CALIFORNIA

 California is proud to be home to over six million Asian and Pacific Islander Americans (APIA), the fastest growing ethnic population in the state.

-The California Commission on Asian and Pacific Islander American Affairs (CAPIAA) was established in 2002 and is charged with elevating the political, economic, and social issues of Asian and Pacific Islander Americans (APIA), in the state.
+The California Commission on Asian and Pacific Islander American Affairs (CAPIAA) statute was created in 2002 and formally established and convened in 2004.
+CAPIAA is charged with elevating the political, economic, and social issues of Asian and Pacific Islander Americans (APIA), in the state.

 The Commission advises the Governor and the Legislature on how to best respond to views, needs, and concerns of the state’s diverse and complex APIA communities.
 Additionally, the commission provides assistance to policymakers, state agencies, departments, and commissions to develop appropriate responses and programs that meet the needs of APIA communities, including focus on cultural language sensitivity, and hate incident and hate crime prevention measures.